 - Community Development Outcomes: In a range of different circumstances across the six CDI communities, arts and culture strategies are being used to create or preserve neighborhood or group identity, empower residents, and to build healthy communities of opportunity.
 Some of the communities are facing intense pressure from the real estate market that threaten the composition and cultural character of their neighborhoods, and others are struggling to attract reinvestment in a way that will equitably benefit existing residents.
 Some are seeking to integrate newcomers into the cultural, social and political community fabric, and others are seeking to preserve and enhance cultural traditions that are at the core of their identity.
 The domain of Community Development Outcomes is focused on whether and how arts and cultural strategies have become key elements in the organizations’ efforts to realize their community’s aspirations; and what role arts and cultural strategies play in responding to forces of demographic, economic, or social change.

-Each of the six participating organizations also has its own “learning agenda” which include, for each theme, additional questions customized by and for each site, highlighting their unique context, issues, and interests.
+Each of the six participating organizations also had its own “learning agenda” which include, for each theme, additional questions customized by and for each site, highlighting their unique context, issues, and interests.

 PolicyLink has also chosen to bring an artist into the CDI Research & Documentation process to enhance their findings.
-Photographer and videographer Chris Johnson is conducting a complementary creative inquiry with participants in each CDI community to surface themes related to the personal meaning of this work.
+Photographer and videographer Chris Johnson conducted a complementary creative inquiry with participants in each CDI community to surface themes related to the personal meaning of this work.